Semiclassical estimates for measure potentials on the real line: Introduction and statement of results

 with potential $V = V(x;h)$ a real, finite signed Borel measure on $\R$, which may depend on the semiclassical parameter $h$.
 Here and below, $L^2(\R)$ is the usual Hilbert space of equivalence classes of functions $u : \R \to \C$ which are measurable with respect to the Lebesgue sigma algebra on $\R$, and for which $\int_\R |u|^2dx <\infty$, where $dx$ denotes Lebesgue measure.

-We first address self-adjointness of \eqref{P} on $L^2(\R)$.
-Some care is needed, because while $u \in L^2(\R)$ is specified only up to sets of Lebesgue measure zero, the measure $V$ may have point masses or singular continuous part.
-To handle this, we specify the domain of $\mathcal{D}$ of $P$ as a certain dense subspace of $L^2(\R)$ which is contained in the Sobolev space $H^1(\R)$.
+Self-adjointness of singular Sturm-Liouville operators encompassing \eqref{P} was systematically addressed in earlier works \cite{hrmy01, hrmy12, egnt13}.
+With the objective of being self contained, we proceed in elementary fashion to specify the domain $\mathcal{D}$ of $P$ as a certain dense subspace of $L^2(\R)$ which is contained in the Sobolev space $H^1(\R)$.
 Recall each $u \in H^1(\R)$ has a (unique) continuous, bounded representative, which we denote by $u_c$.
 Thus, for $u \in H^1(\R)$, we prescribe the product of $u$ and $V$ to be the complex Borel measure $u_c V$, and define the expression

 in the sense of distributions on $\R$.
-In Section \ref{self adjointness section}, we show that (for all $h > 0$) $P$ is self-adjoint with respect to
+Using the calculus of functions of bounded variation (which we review in Section \ref{BV review section}), we show in Section \ref{self adjointness section} that (for all $h > 0$) $P$ is self-adjoint with respect to